Consistency criterion: Variants

+A voting system is winner-consistent if and only if it is a point-summing method; in other words, it must be a positional voting system or score voting (including approval voting).

+As shown below for the Kemeny rule and majority judgment, these three variants do not always agree with each other (which contrasts with most other voting criteria).
+Kemeny is the only ranking-consistent Condorcet method, and no Condorcet method can be winner-consistent.

 Examples

 Copeland

 This example shows that Copeland's method violates the consistency criterion.
 Assume five candidates A, B, C, D and E with 27 voters with the following preferences:

 Now, the set of all voters is divided into two groups at the bold line.
 The voters over the line are the first group of voters; the others are the second group of voters.

 First group of voters

 In the following the Copeland winner for the first group of voters is determined.

 The results would be tabulated as follows: